coleifer/huey/docs/api.rst

         :param int retries: number of times to retry the function if an unhandled exception occurs when it is executed.
         :param int retry_delay: number of seconds to wait in-between retries.
+        :param retry_backoff: multiplier applied to the delay after each failed attempt.
+See :py:meth:`~Huey.task`.
         :param int priority: priority assigned to task, higher numbers are processed first by the consumer when there is a backlog.
 See :ref:`priority` (requires a storage backend with priority